 - Recording or filing fees

-- Attorney fees and costs related to the acquisition
+- Attorney fees and costs related to the disposition or acquisition

-- Tax advisor fees related to the acquisition
+- Tax advisor fees related to the disposition or acquisition

 Non-Permissible Operating Expenses, Financing and Closing Costs:

 - Financing or lender costs such as loan fees, loan points, appraisal fees, mortgage insurance premiums, lender's title insurance policy premiums, and other loan processing fees and costs

 - Prorated Property taxes